Swipe Into the Animals

 The platypus’s venom tends to increase during the breeding season.
 This period is around October to November.
 Be careful when you go to the waterside in Australia.

-Type of platypus.
+Platypus Type of List

 ・Platypus